The Tides of Kachemak Bay

 Place your object next to the pin.
 Then, take a walk, go fishing, or whatever you like for a little while.
 You only need 10-15 minutes to wait to see a change.

-Be sure to keep track of the time you placed your marker object, and walk to these coordinates:
+Be sure to keep track of the time you placed your marker object, and take a walk to these coordinates:

 N 59° 36.158 W 151° 25.336.
 (This is the "QA" waypoint provided in the "Additional Waypoint" menu)

 We recommend that you walk along the docks instead of up on the road.
 That way, you can enjoy looking at the ships and small craft in the harbor while you head over to the "QA" waypoint.
 You only need 10-15 minutes away from the ramp to get a reading for the required questions.
 If you leave for more than a couple of hours, your numbers will not make sense!